-In the afternoon on Friday, June 22nd, the Cole and Marmalade household accepted a new challenge.
+In the afternoon on Friday, June 22nd, 2018, the Cole and Marmalade household accepted a new challenge.
 Four neonatal kittens, only about a week old, were found dumped carelessly in a paper bag on the steps of the local humane society.
 So young still, you could see a recently detached umbilical cord!

 Shelter staff usually work with local foster groups or individuals to provide the constant care neonatal babies require.
 Unfortunately in this case their time was running out.

-Our friends at St. Francis Society Animal Rescue scrambled to find a home that could take these kittens.
+Our friends at a local rescue organization scrambled to find a home that could take these kittens.
 They would need to be bottle fed every 2-3 hours throughout the day and night.
-Although they take up almost no space in a home, the constant demand of attention and care needed is a daunting task.

 Sadly, a once dedicated bottle-baby fosterer was no longer able to offer their services.
-They had to make the difficult decision to take the kittens to Animal Control if St. Francis couldn’t find a home for them.
+They had to make the difficult decision to take the kittens to Animal Control if they couldn’t find a home for them.
 Devastatingly, during kitten season, an influx of flooded shelters and fosterers means this happens more than we’d like to think about.

 Heartbreakingly, many neonatal kittens are euthanized simply due to the round-the-clock care that cannot be provided.

-Cole and Marmalade do not hiss and show aggression towards foreign cat smells when we return from feeding ferals, visiting shelters or from previous fosters living in our garage, but we couldn’t risk it with kittens so young.
 There was also no way of knowing if the kittens came with any infections or diseases.
 With Marm’s FIV+ immune system, it is NEVER worth risking spreading germs; regardless of how utterly adorable it would be.

-Chris returned with a box no larger than 18” x 12” containing the rescues.
-Opening the top, there is not a soul that wouldn’t fall immediately in love with the miniature fluff balls.
+Chris returned with a box no larger than 18” x 12” containing the delicate rescues.
+Opening the box top, there is not a soul that wouldn’t fall immediately in love with the miniature fluff balls.

 Foster organizer Jen Tate, with St. Francis who originally informed us of the babies plight, brought us all the supplies we needed for the infants.
 Although we have a feline heating pad that heats up when pressure is put on it, comfy blankets and syringes, there are specifics required we were unprepared for.